 The proposal aimed to impose a full capital gains tax on non-resident Australian expats (and non-residents in general) who sold their homes while living abroad.
 In practice, this meant that there would be no deductions for non-resident expats, and selling their home would almost certainly result in a large capital gains tax bill.

-The Treasury Laws Amendment (Reducing Pressure on Housing Affordability Measures No. 2) Bill 2018, which proposed scrapping the non-resident expats' "primary residence exemption," lapsed as a result.
-For the time being, this clears the air and allows expats to rest easily.
+The Treasury Laws Amendment (Reducing Pressure on Housing Affordability Measures No. 2) Bill 2018, which proposed scrapping the non-resident expats' "primary residence exemption," passed the parliament on 12 December 2019 and came into effect 1 July 2020.

 Pros and Cons of CGT